 - "V-6 version is insanely expensive." -- Car and Driver (2012)

 Acceleration and Power

-The 2013 Volkswagen CC is available with a 2.0-liter turbocharged four-cylinder engine that produces 200 horsepower, or a 3.6-liter V6 that makes 280 horsepower.
-The four-cylinder engine is mated to either a six-speed manual transmission or DSG six-speed automated manual, while the V6 comes with a six-speed automatic with paddle shifters.
+The 2013 Volkswagen CC is available with a turbocharged 2.0-liter four-cylinder engine that produces 200 horsepower.
+A 3.6-liter V6 that makes 280 horsepower is optional.
+The four-cylinder engine is mated to either a six-speed manual transmission or six-speed DSG automated manual, while the V6 comes with a six-speed automatic with paddle shifters.
 Volkswagen recommends premium gas for all CC trim levels.
 Four-cylinder CC models with the automated manual earn an EPA fuel economy rating of 22/31 mpg city/highway, while all-wheel drive V6 models get 17/25 mpg.

 Reviewers agree that the turbo four is more than sufficient because it offers strong acceleration and good fuel economy, though test drivers are also happy with the V6’s power.
 Some think the V6 models are too expensive compared with the base turbo four model though.
 They especially like VW’s DSG automated manual transmission, noting how quickly and smoothly it changes gears.